 After a screening of his latest film, producer Jared Ian Goldman was a little confused when his stepfather asked for help installing Instagram on his phone.

 “Is that what you took away from the film?”
 Goldman remembers replying.
 “Because the whole message is that you probably don’t want Instagram on your phone.”

 He also has an eye for hit projects outside of art house theaters.
-He was, for example, executive producer for the award-winning Loving, on most “best films” lists in 2016.
+He was, for example, executive producer for the award-winning Loving, on many “best films” lists in 2016.

-Ingrid Goes West opened last Friday in a handful of theaters in New York, Los Angeles, San Francisco and Chicago, racking up impressive ticket sales.
+Ingrid Goes West opened last Friday in a handful of theaters in New York City, Los Angeles, San Francisco and Chicago, racking up impressive ticket sales.
 It opens at about 700 additional theaters across the country this week, a fact that Goldman points to with pride.

 “I can actually say that it’s in a theater near you,” says Goldman.
 “That isn’t always the case for independent movies.
 It’s nice to have one that is capturing the cultural zeitgeist.”

 The film debuted at the 2017 Sundance Film Festival, where it picked up an award for screenwriting.
 It also found what Goldman says is the perfect U.S. distributor: Neon.
 Founded this year, Neon has already made a mark with films like Colossal, starring Anne Hathaway.

 If you haven’t seen TV ads for Ingrid Goes West, that’s part of Neon’s strategy.
 All of its outreach so far has been online—which is appropriate, given the obsession of the film’s title character.